Introduction

 Economic and Demographic Insights

-Understanding the economic and demographic profile of the 303 region is essential for businesses making telecommunications and market entry decisions — it tells you exactly who your customers are and what they care about.
+Understanding the economic and demographic profile of the 303 region matters for businesses making telecom and market entry decisions.
+It tells you exactly who your customers are and what they care about.

 - GDP: Denver metro GDP exceeds $220 billion, ranking among the top 20 US metro economies